sriyankabaral/Emotion-Detection-System/README.md

 # Emotion-Detection-System

 This repository contains the implementation of an emotion recognition model using the VGG16 architecture.
-The project involves fine-tuning a pre-trained VGG16 model for emotion classification tasks, and the necessary code is provided.
+The project involves fine-tuning a pre-trained VGG16 model  for emotion classification tasks using FER2013 dataset, and the necessary code is provided.

 ## Contents of the Repository